 My first reaction to Barthes’ text was to reject it.
 I disagreed with the thought that writing contained no originality.
 I clutched at straws citing Einstein’s and Newton’s theoretical writing as examples of original expression.

-Yet, the more I considered Barthes’ text in light of my inquiry into genre and the reader, the more I began to appreciate Barthes’ ideas.
+Yet, the more I considered The Death of an Author in light of my inquiry into the reader, the more I began to appreciate Barthes’ ideas.

 - The writer as a scriptor who produces a text.

 - The writer’s meaning forming just one interpretation.

 - Once an author is gone the author’s meaning loses its relevance.